top of page

 Changes in Daily Activities

-• Decreased appetite: A dog in pain may eat less or refuse food.
+• Decreased Appetite: A dog in pain may eat less or refuse food.

-• Reduced activity: Reluctance to play, walk, or engage in normal activities.
+• Reduced Activity: Reluctance to play, walk, or engage in normal activities.

-• Difficulty with movement: Struggling to rise, jump, or climb stairs.
+• Difficulty with Movement: Struggling to rise, jump, or climb stairs.

 Recent Posts